In this article

-A small amount of alcohol enters your bloodstream as soon as it comes in contact with your tongue and other soft tissue in your mouth.
+A small amount of alcohol is absorbed as soon as it comes in contact with your tongue and other soft tissue in your mouth.

 The remaining amount reaches your bloodstream through the small intestine.
 This is why consuming food before and while you drink affects drunkenness.

 Food helps with the absorption of alcohol in the stomach.
 It also affects the amount of time it takes alcohol to reach your bloodstream.
 This is why drinking on an empty stomach is riskier than drinking with or after a meal.

 Once alcohol is in the bloodstream, it’s moved through the body quickly.
 This causes a variety of side effects, including flushed skin, a decrease in body temperature, and a drop in blood pressure.

 Alcohol reaches your brain within about 5 to 10 minutes.
 Most people feel happy, more confident, and more social at this point.
 Their inhibitions drop.
 This is all caused by the release of serotonin and dopamine in the brain.

 As you consume more, alcohol interferes with your brain’s communication channels and depresses the central nervous system (CNS).
 At this stage, people experience loss of coordination, blurred vision, dizziness, and slowed speech.

 This is why you have to frequently use the bathroom when consuming alcohol.
 Not consuming enough non-alcohol fluid when drinking and urinating more may lead to dehydration.